Draken19/DMW_Experiment_01/README.md

 # DMW_Experiment_01

-Name : Ketan B Deore
+Name : Ketan B Deore.
-Roll No. : A31
+Roll No. : A_31
 Subject : Data Mining and Warehousing

 Experiment-01